Vote-boosting ensembles: Introduction

 The article is organized as follows: In Section \ref{sec:previous_work}, we provide a review of ensemble methods that are related to the current proposal.
-Vote-boosting is described in section \ref{sec:vote_boosting}, which includes a derivation of the algorithm as a gradient descent in the functional space of linear combinations of hypothesis.
-In Section \ref{sec:experimental_results}, the behavior and performance of vote-boosting ensembles are analyzed using an extensive empirical evaluation on synthetic and real-world classification tasks from different domains of application.
+Vote-boosting is described in section \ref{sec:vote_boosting}.
+In this section, we show that the ensemble construction algorithm can be viewed as an optimization by gradient descent in the functional space of linear combinations of hypothesis.
+In Section \ref{sec:experimental_results}, the properties and performance of vote-boosting ensembles are analyzed in an extensive empirical evaluation on synthetic and real-world classification tasks from different domains of application.
 Finally, the conclusions of this study are summarized in Section \ref{sec:conclusions}.